Tsatsch/Wifi-Radar/frontend/README.md

-## Veri-Fi Frontend
+## Wifi-Radar Frontend

 ### Overview

-This directory contains the **Next.js 16 / React 19 / TypeScript** frontend for Veri-Fi, built with the App Router (`app/`), Tailwind CSS v4, and a shadcn-style component library on top of Radix UI primitives.
+This directory contains the **Next.js 16 / React 19 / TypeScript** frontend for Wifi-Radar, built with the App Router (`app/`), Tailwind CSS v4, and a shadcn-style component library on top of Radix UI primitives.

 ### Tech stack